jming9188/DTE-Hackathon-2024/README.md

 # DTE-Hackathon-2024

-# Project Overview
+# HeartWise Project Overview

-Our project offers individuals who suspect they may have Congestive Heart Failure (CHF) a reliable assessment of their likelihood of having the condition.
+HeartWise offers individuals who suspect they may have Congestive Heart Failure (CHF) a reliable assessment of their likelihood of having the condition.

 ## Key Features